Many traders lose money because of trading mistakes that are easily avoidable.

 The point here is that, whether you want to be successful in life, relationships, or as a trader, a major component is making good decisions and being more accurate in assessing probabilities and expected outcomes.

-If you have a bad trading strategy, a few profitable trades should NOT mean that you're skilled.
+If you have a bad trading strategy, a few profitable trades do NOT mean that you're skilled.

 Instead, you should STOP trading a low probability strategy because you will lose all your money eventually.